• Skip to main content

 This is a recipe from the Laughing Spatula archives we felt needed a redo! we’ve been making this in our family for years.
 This Moroccan Chicken Stew is served over couscous, and has a pinch of cinnamon in it alongside hearty portobello mushroom slices.
 It is an easy one pot meal that has been a favorite in our family for years!

-So- what exactly is ‘Moroccan Chicken Stew’?
 It’s a hearty but healthy dish- a tomato based chicken stew with onions, carrots, portobello mushrooms, stock, and wine (or beef broth if you prefer).
-Another little secret weapon?
+Another little secret ingredient?
 A touch of cinnamon.
 I know!
 Sounds crazy, but don’t skip this step…just try a little.
-It gives it a a delicious middle eastern flair.
+It gives it a a delicious warmth and depth of flavor.

 chopped portobello, onion and carrot for stew

-NOTES: You can substitute Crimini mushrooms for the Portobello.
+You can substitute Crimini mushrooms for the portobello.
 Did you know that Crimini mushrooms are really just baby Portobello’s?
 Something to ponder when looking at the cost or availability at your grocery store.

 adding fresh parsley to stew